JeffreySarnoff/FastRationals.jl/docs/src/metaphoricalflashlight.md

 ### shines on the ponderousness of overflow

-The sequences and their indicies appearing in this section were obtained by running the program source text that follows.
+_The sequences and indicies appearing in this section were obtained by running the source text that follows._

 - `FastRational{Int32}` most outperforms `Rational{Int32}` at index __6__ (10x).
   - this is the largest index for which `mayoverflow(_,_) == false`.